 Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
 Express Power or Local Government Act 1995: Duty Delegated: s 6.12 Power to defer payment, grant discounts, waive fees or write off debts.
 Delegate: Chief Executive Officer Function: 1.
 Waive a debt, fee or charge which is owed to the Town of Bassendean [s.
 6.12(1)(b)].
 2. To waive or grant concessions in relation to any amount of money which is owed to the Town in relation to a development application. [s.
 6.12(1)(b)].
 3. Grant a concession in relation to money which is owed to the Town of Bassendean [s 6.12(1)(b)].
-4. Write off an amount of money which is owed to the Town of 0 Bassendean [s 6.12(1)(c)].
-Council Conditions on Delegation for (1) above does not apply to debts, which are prescribed as debts that are taken to be a rate or convice. this Delegation: prescribed as debts that are taken to be a rate or service charge [s 6.12(2)].
+4. Write off an amount of money which is owed to the Town of 0 "0 "0" Bassendean [s 6.12(1)(c)].
+Council Conditions on Delegation for (1) above does not apply to debts, which are this Delegation: prescribed as debts that are taken to be a rate or service charge [s 6.12(2)].
+A debt may only be written off where all necessary measures.
 A debt may only be written off where all necessary measures have been taken to locate/contact the debtor and where costs associated to continue the action to recover the debt will outweigh the net value of the debt if recovered by the Town.
 This Delegation must be exercised in accordance with Council Policies - Recovery of Sundry Debts, and Town of Bassendean Financial Hardship Policy.
 The power to waive fees or write of money is subject to the amount not exceeding \$250.
 Authorise a write off of any debts (not including rates or other charges) to a maximum value of \$250.
-Council shall be informed of the details whenever this F delegation is exercised.
-Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other Sub Dologoto/or employees Director Corporate Services Sub-Delegate/s: Birottor Corporato Corvicco Director Community PlanningManager Finance Senior Accountant CEO Conditions on Each person to whom a power or duty is delegated must keep this Sub-Delegation: records in accordance with regulations in relation to the exercise oud Dologution of the power or the discharge of the duty. , , , , , , , , , , , , , , , , , , , Conditions on the CEO delegation also apply to the sub-delegation.
+Council shall be informed of the details whenever this delegation is exercised.
+Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Corporate Services Director Community Planning Manager Finance 050 0 "" Senior Accountant CEO Conditions on Each person to whom a power or duty is delegated must keep this Sub-Delegation: records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
+Conditions on the CEO delegation also apply to the sub-delegation. -